MBB-team/VBA-toolbox/_wiki/a-few-VBA-functions.md

 Have a look at `VBA_SavageDickey.m` :)

 > [Savage-Dickey ratios](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0059655) can be used to compute the free energy and posterior moments of a reduced model, given the prior and posterior densities of a full model.
 The key added-value of this scheme is that one does not need to perform the corresponding model inversion!
+This is particularly useful when [comparing models within large model spaces]({{ site.baseurl }}/wiki/Comparing-large-spaces-of-models).

 ## Tools for classical contrast testing.